thejpster/website/content/blog/blog-2026-05-16/index.md

 * ARMv7-R, as used in the Arm Cortex-R5
 * ARMv8-R in AArch32 mode, as used in the Arm Cortex-R52

-These architectures all work in fundementally the same way, with the same exception table, the same kind of reset function, the same processor registers, and so on.
+These architectures all work in fundamentally the same way, with the same exception table, the same kind of reset function, the same processor registers, and so on.
 There's some differences, as you would expect with at least 20 years of evolution of an architecture, but it's easy enough to cover them with the same library.

 ## OK, but about that time thing